alasdair-casperd/a-big-knight-out/README.md

 # Project Troy

-This is the github repository for *Project Troy*.
+This is the github repository for *Project Troy*, a chess-based game.
 More details to follow.

 ## Commit Message Conventions